—The man in red himself (Mario Kart 64)note The Japanese version has a different announcer however.

 Variable Mix: Starting from Wii, the menu music in the games gain more faster layers based on how close you are to picking everything needed to have an actual race, and the music in races warps when certain power-ups are used.
 In 7 and 8, the percussion of the course's song gets deeper if the player is in the lead.
 (Unless you're playing on 50CC.)

 Additionally, certain tracks in Wii, 7 and 8 feature multiple mixes of the music playing, with the music seamlessly switching between them depending on where you are in the race.
-Some variations are minor (like Toad's Factory adding a clapping track to the music when indoors or the Bowser's Castle theme being quieter when you're outside; Shy Guy Falls adding the sounds of mining equipment and chanting Shy Guys when near the mines) and others can completely change the tone and/or instrumentation of the music (like Koopa Cape switching to a completely different instrumentation of its music when you head into the shark tunnel/underwater half-pipe; Dry Dry Ruins using a completely different instrumental when you are inside the temple; Moonview Highway using different instrumentations for the part in the countryside and the section in the city; Wario's Gold Mine using a different instrumentation for the section inside the mine compared to the section outside; Water Park's music becoming calmer when underwater; Dolphin Shoals with three sections—starting zone, cave, and home stretch—with a unique instrumentation each (though it throws away the Variable Mix in the final lap, which only features the saxophone).
+Some variations are minor (like Toad's Factory adding a clapping track to the music when indoors or the Bowser's Castle theme being quieter when you're outside; Shy Guy Falls adding the sounds of mining equipment and chanting Shy Guys when near the mines) and others can completely change the tone and/or instrumentation of the music (like Koopa Cape switching to a completely different instrumentation of its music when you head into the shark tunnel/underwater half-pipe; Dry Dry Ruins using a completely different instrumental when you are inside the temple; Moonview Highway using different instrumentations for the part in the countryside and the section in the city; Wario's Gold Mine switching from bluegrass to a more retraux theme with heavier percussion when inside; Water Park's music becoming calmer when underwater; Dolphin Shoals with three sections—starting zone, cave, and home stretch—with a unique instrumentation each (though it throws away the Variable Mix in the final lap, which only features the saxophone).

 Video Game 3D Leap: With 64, which wasn't too much of a leap since the first game was already Mode 7, and used pre-rendered graphics for just about everything but the maps themselves.